 Even if a comment seems offhand or simple teasing, it won’t be unlawful; but frequent or severe conduct is.
 You have a right to not have your workplace subjected to this sort of thing.

-👨👩👧👦 The Access to Family and Medical Leave Act (FMLA)
+👨👩👧👦 The Access To Family And Medical Leave Act (fmla)

 Life happens.
 You may become ill, need to tend to a sick relative, or welcome a new child.
 An act named Family Medical Leave Act (FMLA) was passed in order to provide employees a balance in their work and family.

-Who is Eligible?
+Who İs Eligible?

 FMLA applies to employers with 50 or more employees.
 To qualify, you must be employed at your employer for at least 12 months and for at least 1,250 hours in the past 12 months.